-TYPE OF LEAVE Amount Must Use Before Required or Optional Leave Without Pay During the time needed by the employee to undergo medical or dental treatment or examination.
-Required.
-You may keep 30 hours.
-Optional after use of sick leave down to 30 hours.
-When a woman employee is Required.
-You may keep 30 Optional after use of sick leave disabled by pregnancy hours. down to 30 hours.
-When the employee's family member is incapacitated by illness/injury and the employee must care for him/her; or for care, exam, or treatment of a family member Required.
-You may keep 30 hours.
-Required after sick leave.
+TYPE OF LEAVE Amount Must Use Before Leave Without Pay ore Le Required or Optional During the time needed by the employee to undergo medical or dental treatment or examination.
+Required. hours.
+You may keep 30 Optional after use of sick leave down to 30 hours.
+When a woman employee is disabled by pregnancy Required. hours.
+You may keep 30 Optional after use of sick leave down to 30 hours.
+When the employee's family member is incapacitated by illness/injury and the employee must care for him/her; or for care, exam, or treatment of a family member • You may keep 30 Required after sick leave.
 Non-sick FMLA/CFRA qualifying event (e.g., child bonding leave) N/A Optional Stipend Education Leave N/A Optional Approved undisclosed reason or extended vacation N/A Optional

-In the event an employee is eligible to receive Paid Family Leave to care for the serious health condition of a family member or to bond with a new child, they will not be required to use sick, vacation or CTO time, while receiving that benefit.
+\ In the event an employee is eligible to receive Paid Family Leave to care for the serious health condition of a family member or to bond with a new child, they will not be required to use sick, vacation or CTO time, while receiving that benefit.

-Family and Medical Leave Act (FMLA) / California Family Rights Act (CFRA).
+\\Family and Medical Leave Act (FMLA) / California Family Rights Act (CFRA).